The Hanko 1941-1944 Team

 Besides archaeology, photography is another passion of mine.

-Archaeologist, Senior researcher BA, Fanny Fagerholm (Uppsala University)
+Osteoarchaeologist, Senior researcher MA, Fanny Fagerholm

-I'm Fanny.
 In my BA thesis I studied the everyday life of the German soldiers in the transition Camp in Hanko Tulliniemi 1942-1944.

-Archaeologist, assistant researcher, MA Jaakko Ervasti
+Archaeologist, Assistant researcher, MA Jaakko Ervasti

 In my master thesis I studied the memorials of WW2 in the north-east Finland as well as the changes in